NUS-Curiosity/VulZoo/README.md

 ## Introduction

-VulZoo is a large-scale vulnerability intelligence dataset that integrates various sources of structured and unstructured data.
+VulZoo is a large-scale vulnerability intelligence dataset that integrates various sources of structural and non-structural data.
 It is designed to be used by security researchers, penetration testers, and security analysts to get a comprehensive view of vulnerabilities and their associated data.

 This dataset is divided into two parts: raw data and processed data.

 - `raw-data/`: contains the raw data from different sources.
 - `processed/`: contains the processed data that is extracted or converted from the raw data.

-VulZoo aims to serve as the most comprehensive profiling of vulnerabilities for downstream tasks, e.g., vulnerability detection, assessment, prioritization, exploitation, and mitigation.
+VulZoo aims to provide the most comprehensive profiling of vulnerabilities for downstream tasks, e.g., vulnerability detection, assessment, prioritization, exploitation, and mitigation.

 The following figure shows the conceptual overview of VulZoo: